statox/simple-vector.ts/README.md

 ### Publishing

 The Github CI handle the publication of the package to npm and the deployment of the github pages for the docs website.
 See [`.github/workflows/publish-npm.yml`](.github/workflows/publish-npm.yml).

+Update the `version` field in `package.json` to trigger the publishing of a new version and its documentation.